 Here at Longmont Oral, Facial and Implant Surgery, Dr. Andrus and Dr. Howard understand the impact missing teeth can have on an individual and are committed to restoring the smile of everyone who walks into their doors.

-Dental Implants – The only tooth replacement option that is long-term and preserves the structure and health of the jawbone is dental implants.
-Replacement teeth attached to dental implants are comfortable, attractive and secure, offering lifelong replacement of missing or damaged teeth.
+The only tooth replacement option that is long-term and preserves the structure and health of the jawbone is dental implants.
+Replacement teeth attached to dental implants are comfortable, attractive and secure, offering long term replacement of missing or damaged teeth.
 Additionally, they do not require adjustment to surrounding teeth like most bridges and they remain in place like normal teeth, eliminating the hassle and inconvenience of removable dentures.

 Compared to other replacement options such as bridges or dentures, dental implants also stand apart because they consist of a titanium post which anchors the replacement tooth to the jawbone, under the gums, giving it longevity and security that far surpasses other replacement options.